ramonhagenaars/jacked/README.md

 # jacked ~ *Python on roids*

-A tiny dependency injection framework done right.
+An light and easy to use dependency injection framework.